 Local children attend schools located in [INSERT NAME].

-Q9a If so, please list the community(ies) where local children attend school.
+Q9a If so, please list the community(ies) where local children attend school and provide brief statements answering why children attend schools in the communities listed.
+Example reasons include; education is not available in [COMMUNITY NAME], school closures, education is better in the other community, or list other reasons.
 Please only list communities where kindergarten through 12th grade schools are attended by local students.

 Which of the following types of infrastructure projects, if any, have been completed in [COMMUNITY NAME] in the last 10 years, are currently in progress, or are being planned for completion in the next 10 years?
 Please mark the applicable boxes for each project.